The Death of Rock: The Chronology

 - Ty Longley

 - night club fire; he was 31.
 Longley was the guitarist for '80s hair band, Great White.
 The band was playing The Station, a club in Rhode Island, and used pyrotechnics, setting the building ablaze.
 One hundred people ultimately died and 230 others were injured.
 The club's owners claimed they did not give permission for pyrotechnics; band members say otherwise.
 Investigators determined that the foam used for insulation was intended for use in packaging and product display rather than sound-proofing and was not treated with fire-retardant materials used in acoustic foam.
 Witnesses to the blaze claimed the flames spread across the foam at approximately one foot per second.
 The Station (illegally) did not have a sprinkler system.
 The owners, Jeffrey and Michael Derderian, and Great White's road manager, Daniel Biechele, were charged with 200 counts of involuntary manslaughter (criminally negligent manslaughter and misdemeanor manslaughter).
 Daniel Biechele, against his lawyers' advice, pleaded guilty to 100 counts of involuntary manslaughter.
 Biechele was sentenced to 15 years in prison; four to serve and 11 years suspended, plus three years probation.
 (Biechele was released from prison in March 2008.)
 Michael and Jeffrey Derderian, changed their pleas from not guilty to no contest.
 Michael Derderian received 15 years in prison; four to serve and 11 suspended, plus three years probation.
 Jeffrey Derderian received a 10-year suspended sentence, three years probation, and 500 hours of community service.
 (According to the sentencing judge, the difference in the brothers' penalties reflected their roles in purchasing and installating the flammable foam.)
 Michael Derderian will be released early from prison in September 2009.
 As of August 2008, nearly $175 million has been offered to the families of the victims of the fire by various defendants.
 Great White offered $1 million dollars in a settlement to survivors and victim's families; Jeffrey and Michael Derderian have offered $813,000.
 (Information from Wikipedia.)
+Original bassist, Lorne Black, would pass away from undisclosed causes in 2013 at the age of 49.
 Great White: "Once Bitten (Twice Shy)," "The Angel Song," "House of Broken Love"

 - Robert Palmer